strvcom/react-nights-2019/README.md

 - [14.](#14-optimizing-react-apps) Optimizing React Apps - [Luis Felipe Roman](https://github.com/Zaggen)
 - [15.](#15-deployment) Deployment - [Soo Jae Hwang](https://github.com/misoguy)

-Big kudos to the whole Open Source community who make it possible to create such a course! ❤️
+Big kudos to the whole Open Source community for making it possible to create this type of course! ❤️

-And of course thanks to the STRV Frontend Team who participated in the course and helped with the preparation.
-Finally big thanks to our brave students, who took the course and provided us with feedback!
+Of course, thanks to the STRV Frontend Team for participating in the course and helping with the preparation.
+And finally a huge thanks to our brave students, who took the course and provided us with feedback!